Luciano Chiarugi: Club career

 Born in Ponsacco, Province of Pisa, Chiarugi started his career with Fiorentina, being part of the lineup that won the 1968–69 Serie A title.
 After seven seasons with the viola, Chiarugi moved to A.C.
 Milan in 1972, being instrumental to the rossoneri triumph in the 1972–73 European Cup Winners' Cup, won thanks to a goal by him in the final match against Leeds United, finishing the competition as top scorer.

+It was November 24, 1974 when Chiarugi surprised the Ascoli goalkeeper, in a league match.
+He scored for Milan the last Olympic goal until Christian Pulisic's attempt during Champions League game in October 2024 against Club Brugge.

 In 1976, he was sold to Napoli in an exchange bid with Giorgio Braglia, with whom he shared the same nickname: Cavallo Pazzo ("Crazy" or "Mad Horse", in Italian).
 He played two seasons with the azzurri, winning a Coppa Italia and an Anglo-Italian Cup.
 He played for Serie B team Sampdoria in 1978–79, and then back to Serie A with Bologna the following season.
 After spells with minor league teams Rimini, Rondinella and Massese, Chiarugi retired from football in 1986.